brotSchimmelt/websec/cheatsheet_solutions.md

 ### CSRF:

-- Get Elliot's CSRF token from the friends database
+- Get Elliot's CSRF token from the 'friends' database

 ```SQL
 '; SELECT * FROM users;--